Symmetries and anomalies of Kitaev spin-$S$ models: Identifying symmetry-enforced exotic quantum matter: Introduction

 Theoretically, it is important to first understand the higher-spin generalizations of the Kitaev spin-1/2 model.
 Unlike the spin-1/2 model, no analytic solution is known for the Kitaev spin-$S$ models, for $S>1/2$.
-However, by using a carefully designed parton construction, one of us proved for the presence of an exact $\z_2$ gauge structure in this model.
-Moreover, there is an even-odd effect: The $\z_2$ gauge field is deconfined if $S\in\z+\frac{1}{2}$, but it can be Higgsed if $S\in\z$ \cite{Ma2022}.
+However, by using a carefully designed parton construction, one of us proved the presence of an exact $\z_2$ gauge structure in this model.
+Moreover, there is an even-odd effect: If $S\in\z+\frac{1}{2}$ then the gauge charge is fermionic and the $\z_2$ gauge field is deconfined, while if $S\in\z$ the gauge charge is bosonic and the $\z_2$ gauge field can be Higgsed \cite{Ma2022}.

 The observations in Ref.~\cite{Ma2022} raise some fundamental questions.
-First, that work focuses on the Kitaev spin-$S$ Hamiltonian, so a pertinent question is: To what extent is the even-odd effect stable against perturbation, which can be potentially strong?
+First, that work focuses on the Kitaev spin-$S$ Hamiltonian, so a pertinent question is: To what extent is the even-odd effect stable against perturbation, which can potentially be strong?
 Second, Ref.~\cite{Ma2022} employs a parton construction to unveil the gauge structure.
 So another question is: Can the results therein be obtained via a more elementary, direct approach, without searching for an exact parton construction?
 A third question is: Can one obtain more results than those in Ref. \cite{Ma2022}?
 For example, that work predicts a deconfined fermionic excitation for $S\in\z+\frac{1}{2}$, and a natural question is: Can this fermion carry fractional quantum numbers under the symmetries of the model?
-Similar questions were also raised in the Journal Club for Condensed Matter \cite{Oshikawa2023}.
+Similar questions were also raised in the Journal Club for Condensed Matter Physics \cite{Oshikawa2023}.

 In this paper, we address the above questions by studying the symmetries and anomalies of the Kitaev spin-$S$ models.
-Besides some ordinary 0-form symmetries, we find that the Kitaev spin-$S$ models have an exact 1-form symmetry.
+Besides some ordinary 0-form symmetries, we find that the Kitaev spin-$S$ models have an exact 1-form symmetry \cite{Gaiotto2015} (see Refs. \cite{McGreevy2022, Cordova2022} for reviews on 1-form symmetries).
 Moreover, this 1-form symmetry is anomalous if $S\in\z+\frac{1}{2}$, while it is anomaly-free if $S\in\z$.
 We also show that, for all $S$, there is no anomaly solely associated with the ordinary $0$-form symmetries or mixed anomaly between the 0-form and 1-form symmetries.